ADA Compliant Legal Websites

 Lawsuits Against Web Operators Under the ADA

 In the last few years, hundreds of lawsuits have been filed against online retailers and other commercial enterprises over allegedly inaccessible websites.
-While the DOJ has not provided any sort of formal technical requirements that developers need to consider when creating accessible websites, they have pointed to the Web Content Accessibility Guidelines (WCAG) to determine compliance of digital content with the ADA.
+While the DOJ has not provided any sort of formal technical requirements that developers need to consider when creating accessible websites, they have pointed to the Web Content Accessibility Guidelines (WCAG) have emerged as the leading standard for web developers seeking accessibility guidance.

 Under WCAG 2.1, website content must be: